What you will study

 Business dealings with China are on the increase.
 More and more people are realising that they need to do more than have knowledge of a list of the ‘dos and don’ts’ of Chinese etiquette.
 Following rules such as presenting business cards with both hands, or not opening gifts in front of your hosts, can help a business meeting or negotiation be successful.
 But to create positive, long-term business relationships, what you’ll need is an understanding of the much broader context of Chinese culture and values that permeate Chinese business contexts.

-This short course introduces you to some core Chinese cultural beliefs and values.
+This short CPD course introduces you to some core Chinese cultural beliefs and values.
 Using stories and reflections from Westerners who have lived and worked in China, it will also highlight some potential challenges you may face.

 China is a huge country with diverse cultures, and this course focuses on just a few fundamental aspects of Chinese culture, engaging you with reflective activities.
 You’ll gain a critical appreciation of different approaches.
 You’ll develop a better understanding of Chinese business culture, and more effective communication in Chinese business contexts.

-This course is divided into four blocks:
+This course is divided into four units:

 - language, culture and intercultural competence